michael-rapp/AndroidPreferenceActivity/README.txt

     -   The library provides a class, which is extended from the Android SDK's built-in PreferenceFragment.
 This class allows to show a button, which may be used to restore the default values of the fragment's preferences.

+    -   The UI has been designed according to the Android 5.0 "Material Design" guidelines.
+        Material Design is even used on pre-Lollipop devices (API level less than 21).

 License Agreement